ESIPFed/data-help-desk/docs/planning/how_to_recruit_experts.md

 has_toc: false
 ---

-# How to recruit data experts
+# How to Recruit Data Experts

 No Data Help Desk can be successful without the dedication of a number of data (and software) experts who can address researcher questions, refer researchers